 Genetic research improves clinical practice

 Genetic research has led to personalized treatment plans for patients and many novel therapeutic interventions.
 In just the past few years, genetic research conducted here at NorthShore has yielded findings about various diseases, such as cancer, Parkinson’s disease, schizophrenia, and many others.

-This research project gives our physician and research experts the opportunity to more proactively learn about the many variations in DNA that may be behind common diseases and conditions such as diabetes, high blood pressure, breast cancer, asthma and obesity.
-Our ultimate goal is to apply the knowledge gained directly to a clinical setting to improve patient outcomes.
+This research project will give our physician and research experts the opportunity to more proactively learn about the science behind diseases and conditions, and apply this knowledge directly to a clinical setting to improve patient outcomes.

 It’s easy to participate!

 If you are interested in partnering with GHI, you can enroll in two ways:

 1. Via NorthShoreConnect – an easy and convenient method for electronic enrollment

 2. At one of our in-person enrollment sites– One of our GHI enrollers will be present to guide you through the enrollment process

 Once you have signed our consent form, you will make a one-time donation of a tablespoon of blood at any of NorthShore's hospital outpatient labs or patient service centers.
 Our physicians and researchers will then conduct research aimed at improving prediction, prevention, and treatment of disease, contributing to the future of health in our community and the medical field for generations to come.
 We have added multilingual capabilities such as Spanish and Russian language consent forms (and Braille also), along with fluent enrollers and phlebotomists.